 Simon opposes cuts to food stamps, now called the Supplemental Nutrition Assistance Program, known as SNAP and renamed CalFresh in California.
 But she said the best defense is to make sure the program is doing its best to help the poor, rather than Coca-Cola, Pepsi, Mars and General Mills.

 “Nutrition shouldn’t just mean not going hungry,” Simon said.
 “It should mean actually feeding people nutritious food.”

 The U.S. Department of Agriculture does not collect data on what people buy with food stamps.
 Tobacco, alcohol, pet food and vitamins are banned, but candy, soda and ice cream are allowed….

-There have been no CDC studies comparing neurodevelopmental rates in vaccinated vs unvaccinated kids.
+There have been no CDC studies comparing neurodevelopmental outcomes in vaccinated vs unvaccinated kids.
 Studies using fake placebos containing vaccine adjuvants and preservatives don’t count as legitimate science.
 Meanwhile populations of unvaccinated kids are becoming harder to find.

 The actual answer to the question is finally divulged around 2:30